Satayu47/IncidentResponse_Phase1/README.md

 # Incident Response Bot

 Takes incident reports and figures out what type of attack it is.
-Made this for my senior project.

 ## What it does
 - Chat interface for incident reports